passcod/blograph/README.md

 - Blograph can read any git://... repo.
 It doesn't have to be on github.
 It HAS to be git:// though, at least until libgit2 can support other things easily.
-Repos have to be public (again, this until libgit2 supports more stuff).
+Repos have to be public (again, this is until libgit2 supports more stuff).

 - Blograph can be hit with POST requests (content doesn't matter) to /hook/reload/posts and /hook/reload/theme, and will trigger a reload